8 Best Impact Drivers of 2026

 Cons

-Makita XDT16Z 18V LXT Brushless 4-Speed Quick-Shift Impact Driver — Upgrade Pick
+Makita XDT19Z 18V LXT Brushless 4-Speed Quick-Shift Impact Driver — Upgrade Pick

-The Makita XDT16Z is the most electronically sophisticated impact driver in this roundup, and the right answer for the tradesperson whose work demands more than torque alone.
-Four speed modes plus Quick-Shift, T-Mode for self-drilling Tek screws, and Reverse Auto-Stop are not marketing features — they are genuinely different functionality from any non-Makita driver and they make tasks possible that other drivers struggle with.
+The Makita XDT19Z is the most electronically sophisticated impact driver in this roundup, and the successor to the discontinued XDT16Z that used to hold this slot.
+It is the right answer for the tradesperson whose work demands more than torque alone.
+4-Speed Quick-Shift Mode, Assist Mode, and reverse rotation auto-stop are not marketing features — they are genuinely different functionality from any non-Makita driver, and they make finish and metal work possible that other drivers struggle with.
+At 3,800 IPM, it is also one of the fastest-driving tools here for all-day structural work.

-The XDT16Z is sold as a bare tool, which makes it the right purchase for someone already on Makita LXT 18V or willing to commit to the platform.
+The XDT19Z is sold as a bare tool at a price that has come down significantly from where the old XDT16Z sat, which makes the upgrade tier genuinely accessible now.
+It is the right purchase for someone already on Makita LXT 18V or willing to commit to the platform.
 Makita LXT covers a deep tool catalog with exceptional motor engineering across the line — if you are choosing a fresh platform and you value electronic sophistication over the Milwaukee or DEWALT tool count, Makita is a strong choice.

-Makita XDT16Z 18V LXT Brushless 4-Speed Quick-Shift Impact Driver (Tool Only)
+Makita XDT19Z 18V LXT Brushless 4-Speed Quick-Shift Impact Driver, Tool Only

 by Makita